timkim/voxel-workshop/aframe.md

 * Tool Agnostic: Since the Web was built on the notion of HTML, A-Frame is compatible with most libraries, frameworks, and tools including React, Preact, Vue.js, d3.js, Ember.js, jQuery.

 * Visual Inspector: A-Frame provides a handy built-in visual 3D inspector.
-Open up any A-Frame scene, hit <ctrl> + <alt> + i, and fly around to peek under the hood!
+Open up any A-Frame scene, hit `<ctrl> + <alt> + i`, and fly around to peek under the hood!

 What I personally like about A-Frame is that it really simplifies the process of making WebVR sites.
 Without A-Frame, you would have to venture into the WebVR land and code scenes using [three.js](https://threejs.org/)or perhaps even just straight up [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).
-This might be fine for those who are more well versed in
+This might be fine for those who are more well versed in coding 3D, but this is quite a daunting task for those looking to wet their feet.